jessicarobo/pink-wool/README.md

 BASH installation script and simple control panel for Minecraft

 This can:
-- Install Minecraft as a service on a 64-bit apt-based Linux server
+- Install Minecraft as a service on a 64-bit Ubuntu Linux server
 - Configure some of server.properties
 - Create daily .zip backups
 - Create a web-based control panel

 ## When would I use this?
 When:
-- You have a brand new Ubuntu (or equivalent, specifically with APT) Linux server
+- You have a brand new Ubuntu (or equivalent, specifically with APT and Java 16 available) Linux server
 - You plan to use it for **only** 1 Minecraft server and
 - You don't care if this script runs destructively, changing whatever it wants to change.